syncfusion-content/uwp-docs/uwp/DateTimePicker/Customization.md

 ## TwentyFourHourComboStyle

-The TwentyFourHourComboStyle property is used to customize the style of the DateTimeItem containing the twenty-four hour part of the DateTime set in the SfDateTimeCombo control.
+The TwentyFourHourComboStyle property is used to customize the style of the DateTimeItem containing the twenty-four-hour part of the DateTime set in the SfDateTimeCombo control.

 ![Customization_img6](Customization_images/Customization_img6.png)